Smallville season 6: Tie-ins

 In a promotional tie-in with Sprint, Smallville Legends: The Oliver Queen Chronicles was released.
-The six-episode CGI series chronicled the early life of Oliver Queen.
+The six-episode CGI series chronicles the early life of Oliver Queen.
 According to Lisa Gregorian, Executive Vice President of worldwide marketing at Warner Bros.
-Television Group, these promotional tie-ins were ways to get fans more connected to the show.
+Television Group, these promotional tie-ins were ways to get fans more connected to the series.
 In April 2007, a tie-in with Toyota promoting their new Yaris featured an online comic strip as interstitial programs during new episodes of Smallville, titled Smallville Legends: Justice & Doom.
-The interactive comic was based on the episode "Justice", which follows the adventures of Oliver Queen, Bart Allen, Victor Stone, and Arthur Curry—the initial members of the "Justice League" in Smallville—as they seek to destroy all of LuthorCorp's secret experimental labs.
+The interactive comic was based on the episode "Justice", which follows the adventures of Oliver, Bart Allen, Victor Stone, and Arthur Curry—the initial members of the "Justice League" in Smallville—as they seek to destroy all of LuthorCorp's secret experimental labs.
 The online series allowed viewers to investigate alongside the fictional team, in an effort to win prizes.
 Stephan Nilson wrote all five of the episodes while working with a team of artists on the illustrations.
 The plot for each comic episode was given to Nilson as the production crew for Smallville was filming their current television episode.
 Artist Steve Scott drew comic book panels, which were then sent to a group called Motherland.
 That group reviewed the drawings and told Scott which images to draw on a separate overlay.
 This allowed for multiple objects to be moved in and out of the same frame.

 Awards

 The sixth season was awarded Leo Awards in multiple categories.
 Make-up artist Natalie Cosco was awarded the Leo Award for Best Make-Up for her work on the episodes "Hydro" and "Wither".
 The show itself won Best Dramatic Series; James Marshall won Best Direction for "Zod"; Caroline Cranston won Best Costume Design for her work on "Arrow", and James Philpott won Best Production Design for "Justice".
 The American Society of Cinematographers honored the series with an award for the work done on "Arrow", and with an award for Glen Winter for his work on "Noir".
 Mack won Best Sidekick for the second year in a row when she took home the award in the 2007 Teen Choice Awards.
 The series was recognized by the Visual Effects Society with a 2007 VES Award nomination for Outstanding Visual Effects in the episode "Zod".
 The VES recognized the season in 2008, nominating "Justice" for Outstanding Compositing in a Broadcast Program or Commercial.
 In 2007, the sound effects and Foley teams were nominated for a Golden Reel Award for Best Sound Editing for their work on "Zod".
 David Moxness won the American Society of Cinematographers Outstanding Achievement in Cinematography Award for his work on "Arrow".
-In the 33rd Annual Saturn Awards, the show was nominated for Best Dramatic Television Series, as well as a Best Supporting Actress nomination for Allison Mack.
+In the 33rd Annual Saturn Awards, the show was nominated for Best Dramatic Television Series, as well as a Best Supporting Actress nomination for Mack.